jenhausu/3rd-Party-Library-for-iOS/README.md

 * [RubberBandEffect](https://github.com/Produkt/RubberBandEffect) : Recreating Apple’s rubber band effect in Swift
 * [SCViewShaker](https://github.com/rFlex/SCViewShaker) : A highly configurable UIView category for shaking a view with various shaking styles
 * [Spring](https://github.com/MengTo/Spring) : A library to simplify iOS animations in Swift.
-* [EasyAnimation](https://github.com/icanzilb/EasyAnimation) : A Swift library to take the power of UIView.animateWithDuration(_:, animations:...) to a whole new level - layers, springs, chain-able animations and mixing view and layer animations together!
+* [EasyAnimation](https://github.com/icanzilb/EasyAnimation) : A Swift library to take the power of UIView.animateWithDuration to a whole new level - layers, springs, chain-able animations and mixing view and layer animations together!
 * [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) : Collection of nice loading animations
+* [BAFluidView](https://github.com/antiguab/BAFluidView) : UIView that simulates a 2D view of a fluid in motion
+* [IBAnimatable](https://github.com/JakeLin/IBAnimatable) : Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.

 ## CoachMark
 * [Onboard](https://github.com/mamaral/Onboard) : An iOS framework to easily create a beautiful and engaging onboarding experience with only a few lines of code.
 * [MPCoachMarks](https://github.com/bubudrc/MPCoachMarks) : MPCoachMarks is an iOS class that displays user coach marks with a couple of shapescutout over an existing UI.
 This approach leverages your actual UI as part of the onboarding process for your user.
 * [Presentation](https://github.com/hyperoslo/Presentation) : Presentation helps you to make tutorials, release notes and animated pages.

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.